karlospn/mytechramblings-site-source-code/content/posts/gitops-with-azure-devops-helm-acr-flux-and-k8s.md

 ```

 > You can do all those steps manually or create an Azure Pipelines to orchestrate all those commands.
-To be honest it's really easy to build the pipeline once you know all the commands you need to execute, that's why for now i'm not going to waste time doing it.
+To be honest, it's really easy to build the pipeline once you know all the commands you need to execute, so i'm not going to waste time doing it.

-## Step 4 - Create the application config file
+## Step 4 - Creating the application config file
 ---

-Right now we have:
-- The application Helm Chart hosted in ACR
-- Flux monitoring a repository named Manifests in the Provisioning project.

-The last step is to create the application config file and push it into the "Manifests" repository and see if Flux is capable of deploying our application in our Kubernetes cluster.
+The last step is to create the application config file, push it into the "**Manifests**" repository and see if Flux is capable of deploying our application in our Kubernetes cluster.

 ```yaml